 If you’re someone who loves credit card benefits—like the convenience factor and the potential to earn rewards on all of your spending—upgrading to a card with a flexible spending limit could make sense for you.
 Just remember that you’ll have a lot less flexibility in terms of repayment.

 Best Amex cards with no preset spending limit for personal use

 American Express has some of the best card options for flexible spending among all issuers, and each of these cards lets you earn rewards and enjoy cardholder perks.
 The following cards are available for individuals:

 American Express Gold Card

-- Welcome bonus: 60,000 Membership Rewards points after you spend $4,000 on eligible purchases within the first six months
+- Welcome bonus: 60,000 Membership Rewards points after you spend $4,000 on eligible purchases within the first six months of card membership

 - Rewards rate: 4X Membership Rewards points at restaurants (including takeout and delivery); 4X points at U.S. supermarkets (up to $25,000 per year in purchases, then 1X) and on Uber Eats purchases; 3X points on flights booked directly with airlines or on AmexTravel.com; 2X points on rental cars booked through AmexTravel.com; 1X points on all other purchases

 The American Express® Gold Card comes with a number of notable perks, including up to $120 each year ($10 per month, expires at the end of each month) in Uber Cash for Uber rides or Uber Eats orders and up to $120 in dining credits each year ($10 per month) on eligible Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, Milk Bar and select Shake Shack locations purchases.
 Enrollment required.

 - Welcome bonus: 100,000 Membership Rewards points when you spend $6,000 on your card within six months